aambrioso1/web-scraping/README.md

 This program grabs the description and stuff toy images from the website: https://www.mercari.com/us/item/m45786125605/ and posts them to the host computer's hard drive in folders called description and images respectively.
-The program also prints the URL for the images that are downloaded by it.
+The program also prints the URLs for the images that are downloaded by it.

 It requires two modules that are not built-in: requests and beautiful soup.